 Replacement – Pros:

-• Increased home value: New windows improve kerb appeal and can make your home more attractive to buyers.
+- Increased home value: New windows boost kerb appeal and market value, making the property more attractive to buyers.

 Replacement – Cons: